 - The packaging for the plain m&ms and mini plain m&m’s have no wheat warnings and I know that many people with Celiac Disease consider them to be safe.

-- The peanut m&m’s, peanut butter, mint, almond, white chocolate, Thai coconut (who knew???) and caramel have wheat warnings on the package but no gluten containing ingredients.
+- The peanut m&m’s, peanut butter, mint, almond, white chocolate, Thai coconut (who knew???) and caramel have wheat warnings on the package but no ingredients with gluten.

 - The holiday/seasonal flavors also have wheat warnings.